webcien/Kardo/README.md

 # For development version
 git checkout main

-# Install in development mode
+# Install in development mode with all features
-pip install -e .
+pip install -e ".[all]"

 # Run tests
 pytest